 A Momentous Step Towards a New, Transformed Relationship

 The CARIFORUM-EU EPA, therefore, lays bare a fundamental break with the past, for the two sides.
 The successively renegotiated Lomé Conventions had long been the centerpiece of their trade and aid relationship.
-Dating back to the 1970s, the Lomé Conventions were ultimately replaced by the ACP-EU Partnership Agreement or the “Cotonou Agreement”, which was signed in 2000 and is due to expire in 2020.
-The Cotonou Agreement exemplifies an evolution in the cooperation framework anchoring ACP-EU relations.
+Dating back to the 1970s, the Lomé Conventions were ultimately replaced by the Cotonou Partnership Agreement (CPA), which was signed in 2000.
+The CPA exemplifies an evolution in the cooperation framework anchoring ACP-EU relations.
 Based on three broad areas of partnership (i.e. Development Cooperation, Trade, and Political Dialogue), the CPA comprises a number of new elements in the re-tooled ACP-EU relationship.

 Against this backdrop, the CARIFORUM-EU EPA represents a modern, comprehensive trade agreement that has development components.
 The CARIFORUM-EU EPA forms the basis of a mature trading relationship between the two sides, encompassing not just a trade in Goods regime, but also Trade in Services, Trade-Related Issues and Development Cooperation.